sbeliakou/linux-lab/Quiz Questions/README.md

 Which file contains info about cpu?

 What is the purpose of swap?

+How to check, whether your system has configured swap?

+How to add file to swap?
 #### module 14.
 Linux Bootloaders
 #### module 15.
 InitV System
+How many runlevels exists?

+What runlevel would you choose for a webserver?

+What will happen if you set runlevel, which doesn't exist?

+How would you bring unexisting runlevel value back to normal?

 #### module 16.
 SystemD
 How to explore running services on your PC?